 Adding & Removing Tools

 You can add an analysis tool to your chart by clicking it in the analysis tool list.
 When you do, the selected tool is added to the left-hand side of the menu under the SELECTED section.

-To remove an analysis tool, click the small X next to it in the SELECTED section of the menu.
+To remove analysis tools, click the X next to the tool's name in the Analysis menu.